mkohler99/wled-fuse/README.md

  2. Pin 17 - 10 LEDs - Type WS281X - GRB
  3. Pin 18 - 10 LEDs - Type WS281X - GRB
  4. Pin 19 - 11 LEDs - Type WS281X - GRB

- ==Fun Fact: The 'e' in the fuse logo has the most squares by one, with the logo in total made up of 41 squares, 4 being small, 11 being medium sized, and the remainder being large==
+ **Fun Fact: The 'e' in the fuse logo has the most squares by one, with the logo in total made up of 41 squares, 4 being small, 11 being medium sized, and the remainder being large**

 If you'd like to just reload my configuration file, you can find it linked [here.](https://github.com/mkohler99/wled-fuse/blob/main/Config/wled_cfg_fuse.json) You can upload a config file from the 'Security and Updates' tab at the bottom of the web GUI.